-This is a recently planted boxwood that was sized at 24 – 30″.
+This is a recently planted boxwood that was 24 – 30″ when installed.
 At this young stage you have the perfect opportunity to set the proper shape for the future of this plant.

 The fundamental rule in shaping a plant is wider at the base and taper towards the top.
-There are 2 main reasons for this:

-In the sketch below I give a couple of typical shapes you would shear plants both the “right” and “wrong” way.
+In the sketch below I give a couple of typical shapes you would shear plants — both the “right” and “wrong” way.

 It is not easy to develop these proper shapes with wider bases.
 Plants naturally grow a little weaker and thinner towards the bottom.

-If you look at the first picture of the unsheared boxwood, notice how the greater amount of growth is concentrated towards the top.
+If you look at the first picture (top) of the unsheared boxwood, notice how the greater amount of growth is concentrated towards the top.
 The bottom and lower sides naturally have less growth.

-You should develop a system or pattern to how you shear a plant, get good at it, and then repeat that pattern from plant to plant.
+You should develop a system or pattern to how you shear a plant — get good at it, and then repeat that pattern from plant to plant.

 If you need a little help and guidance, for the straight lines take a length of wood like a 1 X 2″ (or anything like that).
 If you just hold it up once in a while to show the line you’re trying to create, it can really help guide you.